-For the large-scale tests, the disutility for the car mode ($\beta{tr,car}$) was set to -6 Euro per hour, while the disutility for the non-car mode. ($\beta{tr,nc}$) was varied between 0 and -6.
+For the large-scale tests, the disutility for the car mode, $\beta{tr,car}$ , was set to -6 Euro per hour, while the disutility for the non-car mode, $\beta{tr,nc}$ , was varied between 0 and -6.
+An interpretation of this might be that measures are discussed that change the attractiveness of the non-car modes, leaving everything else, including the travel times, constant.
+An obvious concrete example would be fare changes.
+And the importance of the results as this point is not so much the magnitude of the response itself, but the fact that the model displays the interaction between activity timing and mode choice.
 Fig. 5 shows the number of agents en route with cars over the time of day.
 It can be clearly seen that the number of car users decreases the lower the travel disutility for the non-car mode gets.
-One also notices the strong peaks at 6am and 8pm.
-These are due to our opening time restrictions: Many activities are not possible before 6am or after 8pm (see Table 2).
+The peaks at 6am and 8pm are due to our opening time restrictions (see Table 2).